 Course Enrollment Requirements for the Final Semester

-Students who have no yet defended their thesis or directed project MUST enroll in at least one credit hour of the thesis course (CNIT 69800), or at least one credit hour of the directed project course (CNIT 59800), This is required even if the student has already accumulated the minimum total number of thesis (6) or project (3) credit hours.
+Students should enroll in the remaining CNIT 69800 (thesis) or CNIT 59800 (directed project) needed for graduation.
+Even if you have already accumulated the minimum total number of thesis credits (6) or project credits (3), you MUST be enrolled in at least one credit hour of that 59800 or 69800 course.
 Failure to enroll in at least one credit of 69800 or 59800 has significantly delayed several CIT students from receiving their diplomas.
 The CIT Program Coordinator will try to audit this requirement when you declare degree candidacy at the beginning of the semester; however, it is ultimately the student's responsibility to register for the required thesis or direct project course.

 Ideas for Your Thesis or Directed Project